seri-network/seri-network.github.io/_pages/ijme.md

 ## Informational Webinar

-SERI and EJM are organizing an online information session to clarify any doubts or questions that either representatives of recruiting institutions or job market candidates have about the job market.
+SERI and EJM are organizing an online information session to clarify any doubts or questions that either representatives of recruiting institutions or job market candidates have about IJME.
 The info session will be held on Friday, October 28, 2022, from 8 PM IST to 10:10 PM IST.
 Please sign up at this [google form](https://forms.gle/26wcuScHKmpmE3Ws8) to receive the Zoom link.
 A brief outline of the program is as follows:

 * 8-8:30 PM IST - Presentation by Martin J. Osborne (University of Toronto), Director and Chief Information Officer of EJM - address to recruiters
 * 8:30-9 PM IST - Presentation by Joel Watson (UC San Diego), Director and Chief Executive Officer of EJM - address to job market candidates